The programme allows you to specialise, but also encourages you to branch out into related disciplines and to consider interdisciplinary approaches.

-You will study three core modules [full descriptions available below]:
+You will study a total of three core modules.

 - Herodotus and Ancient Worlds

 - Creating Europe: Complex Societies 1000 BC - AD 1000

 For more information, see our MA Antiquity postgraduate modules.